Panasthetik/blockchain-developer-bootcamp-final-project/further_background.md

 #### Future Considerations for the Project

-It is tempting to try and incorporate all of the latest tech in a platform.
+It is difficult to incorporate all of the latest tech in a platform and stay relevant.
 For instance, the following would be logical additions in light of the above goal:

 1) An NFT component - users have integration with OpenSea or Foundation to be able to "rep" artists and pitch collections of NFT's in a potential exhibition : virtual, physical or hybrid.